-On the CMU campus, quarters must be deposited in parking meters Monday through Friday between the hours of 7 a.m. and 4 p.m., excluding University recognized holidays.
+On the CMU campus, quarters must be deposited in parking meters Monday through Friday between the hours of 6 a.m. and 5 p.m.
+You can also use the free mobile based app instead of carrying around a pocket full of quarters.
 Meter parking restrictions are in effect whether or not school is in session.

 New and improved parking lot 63, which is located immediately south of the football stadium, has been constructed for the benefit of freshmen, late registrants, and occasionally those attending special events.

 Even with the tremendous improvement in freshmen parking facilities, we still must meet a few commitments to selected special events.
 When you register your vehicle, you will be given a schedule of special events for when the freshmen lot will be unavailable.
 This evacuation schedule has information on when the lot must be vacated, where cars may be parked when removed from the lot, and when cars may be returned to their regularly assigned lot.
 Vehicles that are not removed from the lot on the times and dates indicated may be ticketed or towed.
 The FR permit evacuation schedule is prepared to prevent students from receiving expensive parking tickets for failing to vacate the parking lot that is drastically needed for major special events held in the football stadium, Rose Arena, the Indoor Athletic Complex, or the Student Activity Center.
-We apologize for any inconvenience this evacuation schedule may cause for those with FR parking permits.What If My Registered Car Breaks Down or I bring an unregistered car to campus?
+We apologize for any inconvenience this evacuation schedule may cause for those with FR parking permits.

 $5 per day

 .Where Can Visitors Park?

 Visitors must also have their vehicles registered with the CMU Police Department.
 The CMU Police Department is open 24 hours a day, seven days a week to issue temporary and visitor permits.
 The visitor must present their driver's license, vehicle registration and must know the room/hall where they will be staying.
 They will be assigned parking privileges for a specific lot, depending on what hall they will be visiting.
 These permits are $5 per day

 If you are only going to have a car on campus on a temporary basis, you still need to have the vehicle registered.
-Temporary permits are issued at the rate of $10 per week or $3 per day at the CMU Police Department 24 hours a day, seven days a week.Why Did I Get A Parking Ticket?
-I Was Only There For 5 Minutes!
+Temporary permits are issued at the rate of $5 per day

 In an effort to provide efficient parking, the campus lots are restricted to certain users.
 When an unregistered car parks in a lot or registered car parks in the wrong lot, it disrupts the normal parking operation of the campus.
 Thus, the tickets are written for vehicles which are parked in handicapped spaces, for failure to display a valid permit, parking in restricted areas, parking in drive/service areas or no parking zones, expired parking meters, parking on the grass or sidewalk and other violations.
 Parking tickets can be paid in person at the CMU Police Department/Parking Services office, U.S. Mail or online